Redact0r/catechism-discord-bot/README.md

-### CCC Bot
+# Popebot

-A discord bot for quoting the Catechism of the Catholic Church
+A discord bot for quoting the Catechism of the Catholic Church.
+Featuring an image of Saint John Paul II.

-# Commands
+### Commands

 +ccc #paragraphnumber